apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * If the factory requires to load a file e.g. stop words from some file then file content can be provided via creating child `nt:file` node of the filename
+    * The property value MUST be of type `String`.
+No other JCR type should be used for them like array or integer etc
 3. The analyzer-chain processes text from nodes as well text passed in query.
 So, do take care that any mapping configuration (e.g. synonym mappings) factor in the chain of analyzers.